Custom Logging

 The feature described in this guide is also demonstrated in the "Custom Logging" demo.

-By default, the Feature Hub uses the console
+By default, the Feature Hub uses the console for all log statements.
+This

 behaviour can be customized by providing a custom logger.